Closing OKRs at the End of the Quarter

 • Warm up the group to start setting OKRs for the next session

 Read on for more detail.
-Smaller organisations may not need such a structured or thorough approach but this process is robust, repeatable, teachable, and customisable within your organisation.
+Smaller organisations may not need such a structured or thorough approach but this process is robust, repeatable, teachable, and customisable for your organisation.

 Learnings over outcomes over scores

-Scoring is useful but only in the sense that it opens the reflection process.
-The real power of closing OKRs is in the reflection and learning.
+Scores are a useful way to start the conversation.
+The real value is not the scores themselves but the reflection and learning.
 It’s fine to have low scores on your key results but it’s not fine to have no understanding of why they’re low and no plan to do things differently in the future.
-OKRS are a learning laboratory.
+Likewise, high scores are worth celebrating but also investigating.
+What went right?
+How can we leverage this in the future?
+OKRs are a learning laboratory.
 Use the experience of attempting nearly impossible things to learn how to one day deliver those nearly impossible things.

 Scoring key results

-For slightly less measurable, more subjective key results – for example, 100% of staff can explain our product to a stranger on the street – I like to use a modified “fist-to-five” vote where, on the count of three, each team member holds up fingers to indicate how well they think we’ve achieved a specific measurable key result.
+For slightly less measurable, more subjective key results, I like to use a modified “fist-to-five” vote where, on the count of three, each team member holds up fingers to indicate how well they think we’ve achieved a specific measurable key result.
 They might hold up a fist to indicate a score of zero or an open palm to indicate we’ve delivered this OKR at 100% or something in between.
 Doing it on the count of three helps build psychological safety and avoids group-think where everyone agrees with the team lead.
 It leads to robust conversations about outcomes and learnings which we’ll cover next.

 If you’ve been using my recommended approach of measuring confidence throughout the quarter, you may notice at some point that your confidence rating actually becomes the outcome rating.
 In other words, if you were 80% confident that you’d reach a key result, then you might expect your final score to be around 80%.